Matteo Sereni: Career

-Born in Parma, Sereni started his career at UC Sampdoria, and was loaned out to A.C.
-Crevalcore in 1994.
-He returned to Sampdoria and only made 10 appearances before being transferred to Piacenza Calcio in 1997.
-Here he helped the club avoid relegation to Serie B, but in 1998 he transferred to Empoli F.C., where he failed to avoid relegation.
+Born in Parma, Sereni started his career at Sampdoria, and was loaned out to Crevalcore in 1994.
+He returned to Sampdoria and only made 10 appearances before being transferred to Piacenza in 1997.
+There, he helped the club avoid relegation to Serie B, but in 1998 he transferred to Empoli, where he failed to avoid relegation.

 In 1999, Sereni returned to Sampdoria in Serie B and made 75 (out of 76) Serie B appearances.
-In 2001, Ipswich Town signed him for £4.5 million, which remains the highest transfer fee paid by the club.
+In 2001, Ipswich Town signed him for £4.5 million, which was the highest transfer fee paid by the club, until the acquisition of Omari Hutchinson in 2024.
 He failed to avoid relegation with Ipswich and was loaned to Brescia in 2002.

 Lazio

 In 2003, he transferred to Lazio, for €550,000 to compete for the number one goalkeeping slot with Angelo Peruzzi.
-In 2004, he started for the club in both legs of the 2004 Coppa Italia Final against Juventus F.C. and played the matches in the 2005 UEFA Intertoto Cup, when Lazio went out to Olympique de Marseille in the semi-finals.
+In 2004, he started for the club in both legs of the 2004 Coppa Italia Final against Juventus and played the matches in the 2005 UEFA Intertoto Cup, when Lazio went out to Marseille in the semi-finals.

-In January 2006 he was loaned out to Treviso, with Samir Handanović going to Lazio on loan in return.
+In January 2006, he was loaned out to Treviso, with Samir Handanović going to Lazio on loan in return.
 He returned to Lazio for the 2006–07 campaign, but did not play a single match, being excluded from the roster for the whole season.